thargyimdy1990-del/d1-template/README.md

 ```

 > [!IMPORTANT]
 > When using C3 to create this project, select "no" when it asks if you want to deploy.
-You need to follow this project's [setup steps](https://github.com/cloudflare/templates/tree/main/d1-template#setup-steps) before deploying.
+You need to follow this project's [setup steps](https://github.com/cloudflare/templates/main/d1-template#setup-steps) before deploying.

 <!-- dash-content-end -->

 ## Getting Started

-Outside of this repo, you can start a new project with this template using [C3](https://developers.cloudflare.com/pages/get-started/c3/) (the `create-cloudflare` CLI):

 ```
 npm create cloudflare@latest -- --template=cloudflare/templates/d1-template
 ```

-A live public deployment of this template is available at [https://d1-template.templates.workers.dev](https://d1-template.templates.workers.dev)

 ## Setup Steps